Are you ready to hear about a quick-fix diet that has been helping people lose up to 10 pounds in a week?

 If you’re reading this guide right now, chances are you need to lose weight and lose it fast.

 If that’s the case, please tell me you’re not reading this while gorging on a bag of processed junk food.
 If you are eating something you have no business eating, please A) dispose of it and B) consider the back of your head smacked.
-(If you have more time to lose the weight, check out this 17 Day alternative.)
+(If you have more time to lose weight, check out this 17-day alternative.)

 The Best Diet No One’s Talking About

-The Cabbage Soup Diet is a quick fix solution and considered by many to be a bit of a miracle that can help people lose up to 10 pounds in a single week.
+The Cabbage Soup Diet is a quick-fix solution and is considered by many to be a bit of a miracle that can help people lose up to 10 pounds in a single week.